Split Milnor-Witt Motives and its Applications to Fiber Bundles: MW-Motivic Decomposition of Grassmannians

-is denoted by \((3,2,1)\). \begin{definition} Suppose \(k,n\in\mathbb{N}\) and \(k\leq n\).
-We say a Young tableau is \((k,n)\)-truncated if it is supposed that however adding boxes, it admits at most \(k\) rows and \(n-k\) columns.
-It's truncated if it is \((k,n)\)-truncated for some \((k,n)\), otherwise it is called untruncated. \end{definition} Each \((k,n)\)-truncated tableau \((a_1,\cdots,a_l)\) is associated with a Schubert cycle \(\sigma_{a_1,\cdots,a_l}\in CH^{\sum a_i}(Gr(k,n))\).
-All Young tableaux we will consider are filled by a checkboard pattern (see \cite[Theorem 4.2]{W2}).
-If the first box in the first row of a tableau is black (resp. white), it is called untwisted (resp. twisted).
+as \((1,3)\)-truncated diagrams.
+All Young diagrams we will consider are filled by a chessboard pattern (see \cite[Theorem 4.2]{W2}).
+If the first box in the first row of a diagram is black (resp. white), it is called untwisted (resp. twisted).
 The following is an example (both are \((3,6)\)-truncated):

-\begin{definition} Suppose \(\Lambda\) is a Young tableau (twisted or not).
+\begin{definition} Suppose \(\Lambda\) is a Young diagram (twisted or not).
 Define